-In 2017-18 we worked directly with 22.3 million people worldwide, a 15% increase on the previous year for just over 5% more spending.
-For every euro received we spent nearly 70 cents on our humanitarian, development, and campaigning programs worldwide.
+In 2018-19 we worked directly with 19.5 million people in our programs worldwide, 52% of whom were women and girls.
+For every euro received, we spent more than two thirds on our humanitarian, development, and campaigning programs worldwide.

 *Figures represent CONSOLIDATED income across the Confederation (19 affiliates plus the Oxfam International Secretariat).

 Income & Expenditure - the ins and outs

 Where the money comes from

 Over 80% of our funding came from Institutional and Public fundraising.

 We work with people, communities, partners, and allies on six continents building a better future for all.

 *The category “Other” includes Regional Level Allocations for: Africa; Horn, East & Central Africa; Latin America & the Caribbean; as well as program spend in Western Europe and North America.